Freak the Freak Out: Commercial performance

 "Freak the Freak Out" debuted at number 78 on the US Billboard Hot 100 chart dated December 18, 2010.
 The song later peaked at number 50 in January 2011, lasting six weeks on the chart and giving Justice her highest charting track on the Hot 100.
 It also peaked at number one on the US Heatseekers Songs chart, number six on the US Kid Digital Song Sales chart, number 21 on the US Pop Digital Song Sales chart, and number 41 on the US Digital Song Sales chart.

 The Recording Industry Association of America (RIAA) certified the single a gold certification for selling over 600,000 units based on sales and track-equivalent on-demand streams in the United States.
 Outside of the United States, the song peaked at number 176 in the United Kingdom on the UK Singles Chart in March 2011.
-"Freak the Freak Out" charted in secondary charts in Australia, peaking at number seven on the Australia Top 20 Hitseekers Singles in May 2011.
+"Freak the Freak Out" charted in secondary charts in Australia, debuting and peaking at number seven on the Australia Hitseekers chart in May 2011.